DAY Function - Google Sheets

 The DAY function is a simple date function that extracts just the day from a given time.
 If you are working with times, but only care about the day, the DAY function lets you get rid of everything else.

 Before reading the examples below, ensure you know how dates and times work.
-If you simply use a "1" as a value, Sheets doesn't know if it is 1 day, 1 month, etc.

 The DAY function returns the value of the month from any given unit of time.